 LIFO might be useful if your inventory costs continue to increase because it assumes you’ll ship out the higher-cost items first.
 This results in higher reported costs and lower profits.

 If this is the approach you would want to take, investing in a strong inventory management system can help you manage your fluctuating costs.

 A major issue faced by many businesses is the handling of returns.
 If you have to restock an unwanted item, make sure all your labeling systems are in place so the product can be repackaged.
 If the product must now be marked as used or refurbished, you should categorize it appropriately.

-If stock has been returned because it is defective, make sure you don’t adjust your stock levels upwards.
+If the stock has been returned because it is defective, make sure you don’t adjust your stock levels upward.
 Instead, get in contact with your suppliers and reconcile the issue with them, whether it be that they refund you for the defective product or replace it.